Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - **SMA** → Type of connector used by most SDRs
 - **Balun** → Converts a **Bal**anced signal to an **Un**balanced one and vice versa

 ### Abstract terms

 - **Pass** → Refers to the time when you can see a satellite passing overhead, used with orbiting satellites
 - **Elevation** → Height of a satellite above the horizon
 - **AOS** - Acquisition Of Signal → The moment when you start geting a signal from a satellite
-- **LOS** - Line Of Sight / Loss Of Signal → Depending on the context this abbreviation is used in either describes your ability to see the satellite, or the moment when you stop getting a signal from a satellite.
+- **LOS** - Line Of Sight / Loss Of Signal → Depending on the context this abbreviation is used in either describes your ability to see the satellite, or the moment when you stop getting a signal from a satellite
+- **LEO** - Low Earth Orbit → Refers to objects orbitting the earth at an altitude of less than 2000 km

 ###  Software terms
 - **AGC** - Automatic Gain Control → Automatically sets the gain based on the signal strength